abdullahgarcia/kubernetes-for-soc/README.md

 ## Acknowledgements

-I would like to thank [Control Plane](https://control-plane.io/), especially [Andrew Martin](https://twitter.com/sublimino) and [Francesco Beltramini](https://twitter.com/d1gital_f), for their time and expertise in this collaboration.
+I would like to thank the [ControlPlane](https://control-plane.io/)'s Security Team, especially [Andrew Martin](https://twitter.com/sublimino) and [Francesco Beltramini](https://twitter.com/d1gital_f), for their time and expertise in this collaboration.

 ## Getting Help